Learning Action Conditions from Instructional Manuals for Instruction Understanding: Introduction

 \definecolor{LightBlue}{rgb}{0.78,1,1} \definecolor{LightYellow}{rgb}{1,1,0.68} \definecolor{LightGreen}{rgb}{0.78,1,0.78}

-For autonomous agents or assistant AI that aids humans to accomplish certain tasks, understanding these conditions enables the agent to make correct judgements on whether to \textit{proceed} to the next action, as well as evaluating the \textit{successfulness} of a particular executed action.
-As exemplified in~\figref{fig:teaser}, before performing the action ``\textit{place onions}" in step 3, both ``\textit{heat the pan}" (step 2) and ``\textit{slice onions}" (step 1) have to be successfully accomplished, and hence should be regarded as \textit{preconditions} of step 3.
-On the other hand, after executing ``\textit{stir onions}" (step 4), its desired outcome, ``\textit{caramelized}", should be recognized as the \textit{postcondition} in order to assess the completion of the execution.
-These action and its pre/postcondition dependencies are prevalent in instructional texts and can be inferred by comprehending the instruction texts.
-To this end, we propose the \textit{action condition inference task} on instructional manuals, where a \textit{dependency graph} is induced as in~\figref{fig:teaser} to denote the pre- and postconditions of actions.
+For autonomous agents or assistant AI that aids humans to accomplish tasks, understanding the conditions provides a structured view of a task~\cite{linden1994generating, aeronautiques1998pddl, branavan2012learning, sharma2020relational} and helps the agent correctly judge whether to \textit{proceed} to the next action and \textit{evaluate} the action completions.
+However, no prior work has systematically studied automatically extracting pre- and postconditions from prevalent data resources.
+To bridge this gap, we propose the \textit{action condition inference task} on \textbf{real-world instructional manuals}, where a \textbf{\textit{dense} dependency graph} is produced, as in~\figref{fig:teaser}, to denote the pre- and postconditions of actions.
+Such a dependency graph provides a systematic task execution plan that agents can closely follow.

-We consider two popular online instructional manuals, \textit{WikiHow}~\cite{wikihow} and \textit{Instructables.com}~\cite{instructables}, to study the current NLP models' capabilities of performing the proposed action condition inference task.
-As there is no densely annotated dataset for the complex pre- and postcondition dependency structures of actions, we collect comprehensive human annotations on a subset of \numdata~samples.
-This allows us to benchmark models in either a zero-shot setting where no annotated data is used for training, or a low-resource setting with a limited amount of annotated training data.
+We consider two online instruction resources, \textit{WikiHow}~\cite{wikihow} and \textit{Instructables.com}~\cite{instructables}, to study the current NLP models' capabilities of performing the proposed task.
+As there is no densely annotated dataset on the desired action-condition-dependencies from real-world instructions, and annotating a comprehensive dependency structure of actions for long instruction contexts can be extremely expensive and laborious, we collect human annotations on a subset of totally \numdata~samples and benchmark models in either a \textbf{zero-shot} setting where no annotated data is used for training, or a \textbf{low-resource/shot} setting with limited amount of annotated training data.